Leighton Vander Esch: 2020

 In the week 1 season opener against the Los Angeles Rams, Vander Esch recorded two combined tackles in the first half before leaving the game with a broken collarbone.
 The next day it was announced that he would undergo another surgery and was placed on injured reserve on September 15.
 He was designated to return from injured reserve on October 7 and began practicing with the team again.
 He was activated on October 19, 2020.
 Across 10 games, Vander Esch recorded 60 tackles (32 solo, 28 assisted), one sack, one forced fumble, and one fumble recovery.

 2021

 On May 3, 2021, the Cowboys declined the fifth-year option of Vander Esch's contract, which would make him a free agent in the 2022 offseason.
 Across 17 games, Vander Esch recorded 77 tackles (48 solo, 29 assisted), one sack, two passes defended, and one interception.

 2022

 On March 18, 2022, Vander Esch re-signed with the Cowboys on a one-year contract.
+In 14 games, Vander Esch recorded 90 tackles (54 solo, 36 assisted), one sack, one pass deflection, and one forced fumble.
+Vander Esch missed the final four regular season games with a neck stinger he suffered in Week 14 against the Houston Texans.

+Vander Esch returned in time for the playoffs, recording nine tackles in the Cowboys' 31–14 wild card round victory against the Buccaneers and 11 in their 19–12 divisional round loss to the San Francisco 49ers.

 2023

 On March 14, 2023, Vander Esch re-signed with the Dallas Cowboys on a two-year deal.
+Vander Esch scored his only NFL career touchdown on an 11-yard fumble return in Week 4 against the New England Patriots.
+On October 8, 2023, Vander Esch suffered a neck injury in the 42–10 loss against the 49ers.
+He was placed on injured reserve on October 16.
+On November 14, Cowboys owner Jerry Jones confirmed Vander Esch would miss the rest of the 2023 season.

+Retirement

+On March 15, 2024, Vander Esch was released by the Cowboys after six seasons with the team.
+Three days later, he announced his retirement from football for medical reasons.
+He had dealt with multiple neck issues over the course of his career.